 Lack of action and ownership

 Realising these good intentions and putting the policy for sustainable procurement into practice appears to have been difficult.
 Supply chain risks overseas are rarely considered in the purchasing process.
 This has been demonstrated by SOMO who found that only 3 of the 25 tenders for high risk products (eg phones, clothing, coffee and natural stone) referred to these social criteria.
-A policy review (in Dutch only) conducted by the consultancy Berenschot shows that sustainable purchasing policies are rarely applied, and even where they exist, they are not followed in a meaningful way.
+A policy review conducted by the consultancy Berenschot shows that sustainable purchasing policies are rarely applied, and even where they exist, they are not followed in a meaningful way.
 A lack of ownership at different administrative levels, starting with the Dutch government, was identified as one of the main obstacles.

 Reasons for optimism